sethgeyer/rake-warmup/README.md

 to add them to the Rakefile.

 - write a rake task that prints out the current time (check at the Time class)
-- change the greet task from above to ask for the user's name, then print "Hello, <name>"
+- change the greet task from above to ask for the user's name, then print "Hello, [name]"

-* There are a couple of different files that rake will look in when you run a rake task, but `Rakefile` is the most common.

 ## Task Descriptions